Investigators pursue criminal probe into stampede that killed eight at Houston concert | Entertainment

 Investigators pursue criminal probe into stampede that killed eight at Houston concert

-Questions surrounding what went wrong at a Houston music festival were still unanswered on Monday, three days after a crush of concertgoers left eight dead, as investigators pursued a criminal probe and victims filed lawsuits over the tragedy https://www.reuters.com/world/us/investigations-widen-into-deadly-stampede-houston-rap-concert-2021-11-07.

-Questions surrounding what went wrong at a Houston music festival were still unanswered on Monday, three days after a crush of concertgoers left eight dead, as investigators pursued a criminal probe and victims filed lawsuits over the tragedy https://www.reuters.com/world/us/investigations-widen-into-deadly-stampede-houston-rap-concert-2021-11-07.
-Travis Scott, the hometown star rapper who was performing on stage Friday night when the incident occurred, canceled a scheduled appearance this weekend at Day N Vegas in Las Vegas, a similar outdoor festival, a source close to Scott said.
+Lawsuits and threats of legal action mounted on Monday on behalf of concertgoers crushed in a stampede that left eight dead at an outdoor rap music festival in Houston three days earlier, as investigators pursued a criminal probe into the tragedy.
+Travis Scott, the hometown hip-hop star who was performing on stage Friday night when the incident occurred, canceled a scheduled appearance this weekend at Day N Vegas in Las Vegas, a similar outdoor festival, a source close to Scott said.

 Scott announced on Monday he will cover all funeral costs and offer aid to those affected.
 He is also working with law enforcement and city officials to "respectfully and appropriately connect" with victims and their families, according to a statement.
 The victims were crushed in a surge of fans near the stage at NRG Park at around 9:30 p.m., with some unable to breathe and others trampled underfoot.
 Hundreds of others in the sellout crowd of 50,000 were injured.